-The opening of a financial market offers great opportunities to profit.
+The opening of a financial market offers a great opportunity to profit.
 Volume will typically increase, so creating momentum.
 This can provide strong moves which can easily be used to bank some pips.

 Trading at this time aims to capture volatility at the opening of the market.
 In this instance it looks to capitalise on the swell in volume as US traders enter the market at the start of the trading day.

 The opening of the US financial markets brings with it the volatility.
 This increase the potential for breakouts in price which can be used to capture profits.
 In fact any market open session can provide fertile hunting ground for those looking to put together a simple Forex system to capture breakouts.

 When Is the New York Open?

 The New York open refers to the opening times of the key US financial markets.
 These are principally the New York Stock Exchange (NYSE) and NASDAQ.

 Opening times are 09:30 Eastern Time (EST) through to the daily close at 16:00.

 These opening hours cover the times when dealing takes place on a number of different financial indices.
 The most notable of these are the Dow Jones, S&P 500 and the NASDAQ.